akshiv/phys408FourierOptics/LabNoteBook.md

 3. Using the phase-contrast image of the phase grating, compute the magnification of your imaging system.
 How does this compare to your previous measurement with the mesh?

-If the grating has about 0.3 lines/mm and and we observed
+If the grating has about 0.3 lines/mm and and we observed that there was

 ### Redo of Mesh Filtering Experiment to find Magnification